opensfai-neurosoftsystems/RVI_CTMS_TRANSFORER_SITUATIONIST/README.md

 ## Train

-Use any sufficiently large UTF-8 text corpus:
+Use any sufficiently large The revolution of Everyday Life and Society of the Spectical and the Recursive Vector Interference the Journals of Evelyne Cote the 15th Dalai Lama UTF-8 text corpus:

 ```bash
 python train.py --text corpus.txt --steps 2000 --seq-len 256 --batch-size 8